NBA Trade Rumors: Kevin Love To Boston Celtics Or Utah Jazz?

 — Yahoo Sports (@YahooSports) July 21, 2017

 Salary wise, trading for Kevin would require the Jazz to let go of a couple of players.
 Over the next three NBA seasons, Love’s salary is about $72.2. million.
-Utah could clear Alec Burks and Derrick Favours, who are set to earn $10.8 million and $12 million, respectively, plus another young player and a first-round draft pick.
+Utah could clear Alec Burks and Derrick Favors, who are set to earn $10.8 million and $12 million, respectively, plus another young player and a first-round draft pick.

 [Featured Image by David Zalubowski/AP Images]